 Upon receipt of your requests an investigation into your complaint will be undertaken by a member of the Corporate Responsibility Team who will be independent of the service area to which your complaint relates.
 If your complaint relates in any way to the Corporate Responsibility Team it will be allocated to another service area to review.

 A response will be provided within 10 working days from receipt of your request to escalate your complaint to stage 2.
 If for any reason we are unable to provide a response within 10 working days we will advise you of this in writing, setting out when a response will be available.

 If you are not satisfied with the decision issued at stage 2 you can appeal our decision.
 Appeals must be made in writing by emailing email@example.com within 21 days of the date of our stage 2 response clearly stating the grounds on which they are made.

 Appeals will be considered by one of our Business Managers who will be independent of the service area you are complaining about.

 A response will be provided within 15 working days of receipt for your appeal.
 If for any reason we are unable to provide a response within 15 working days we will advise you of this in writing, setting out when a response will be available.

 If you have been through our complaints process and we have not resolved the matter, you can refer your complaint to the Local Government Ombudsman.
-We’ll provide information on how to do this in our final response.
+We will provide information on how to do this in our final response.

 If you suspect fraudulent activity at the district council you should report it.
 Below you can download the district council’s policy and leaflet on whistleblowing.